-BC Ministry of Environment best management practice documents are characteristic of "results based" management regimes that facilitate project compliance with environmental legislation, regulations and policy by informing proponents of their responsibilities, describing design and operational best practices applicable to their projects and recommending the hiring of qualified professionals to plan, advise, carry out and/or monitor works.
-Despite the availability and use of these documents, foreshore inventory and mapping of Shuswap Lake, Mara Lake Little Shuswap Lake and Little River identified widespread fish habitat impacts related to construction of retaining walls, boat launches, docks, marinas and related works (Schleppe, 2009b) that were both recent and not compliant with standard best management practices.
-Accordingly, these best management practices were reinterpreted in flow chart form to clarify design and assessment standards and specify thresholds for project review by qualified environmental professionals, proponents, and/or DFO BCI HMP staff.
+BC Ministry of Environment best management practice documents are characteristic of "results based" management regimes that facilitate project compliance with environmental legislation, regulations and policy by informing proponents of their responsibilities, describing design and operational best practices applicable to their projects and recommending the hiring of qualified environmental professionals to plan, advise, carry out and/or monitor works.
+Despite the availability and use of these documents, foreshore inventory and mapping of Mabel Lake and inventories on other systems such as Shuswap Lake, Mara Lake and Okanagan Lake, have identified widespread fish habitat impacts related to construction of retaining walls, boat launches, docks, marinas and related works (Schleppe, 2010c, Schleppe, 2009b) that were both recent and noncompliant with standard best management practices.
+Accordingly, these best management practices were reinterpreted in flow chart form to clarify design and assessment standards and specify thresholds for project review by qualified professionals, proponents, and/or DFO BCI HMP staff.
 As flow charts for Lakeshore Erosion Control (Figure 2), Private Moorage (Figure 3) and Commercial and Strata Moorage (Figure 4) address the full range of activity risks, they were substituted for all applicable risk ratings in Table 1.